braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl_clicktracking.md

 #### Step 7: Run Test Verification

 Navigate to the Tracking Domains section in the UI and click the orange "test" verification link.
 At this point, the process is complete.
-For detailed instructions, check out Sparkposts CDN Documentation [here](https://www.sparkpost.com/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost/#step-by-step-guide-with-cloudflare).
+For detailed instructions and additional resources, check out Sparkpost's CDN documentation [here](https://www.sparkpost.com/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost/#step-by-step-guide-with-cloudflare).

 {% endtab %}
 {% endtabs %}